jniederer7/SWlogin/README.md

 - socket.io [Socket.IO enables real-time bidirectional event-based communication.]

+## React

+- redux [an open-source JavaScript library designed for managing application state.]

+##  Testing

+- jest [Delightful JavaScript Testing]
+- babel-jest [it will automatically compile JavaScript code using babel.]

+## Time handling

+- moment.js [A lightweight library for parsing, validating, manipulating, and formatting dates.]

 ### Dev Dependencies

 - babel-register [One of the ways you can use Babel is through the require hook.
 The require hook will bind itself to node's require and automatically compile files on the fly. ]
 - concurrently [Run multiple commands concurrently.
 Like npm run watch-js & npm run watch-less but better.]
 - dotenv [Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
 Storing configuration in the environment separate from code is based on The Twelve-Factor App methodology.]
 Read morere here: https://12factor.net/
+- redux-devtools [a development time package that provides power-ups for your Redux development workflow.]

 ![12Factors](https://github.com/julianhasse/SWlogin/blob/master/public/images/12Factors.png)